badsector666/genesis/README.md

 -----------------
 The two services are the server (TS Node) and the client (React - TS).

-- Moving average to identify trends, avoiding to but at peak.
+- Moving average to identify trends, avoiding to buy at peak.
 - Stop loss order, minimize losses by defining a loss limit.
 - RSI, MACD, Bollinger Bands to identify overbought or oversold conditions.
 - Limit order instead of a market order to avoid buying at higher prices.